 UNIX home folders are exported using NFS to “trusted” hosts only.
 They are backed up daily for disaster recovery purposes.
-The service is site resilient – it is designed to be available after loss of one of the University’s main data centres.
+The service is site resilient – it is designed to be available after the loss of one of the University’s main data centres.

 Backups and data retention

 On the CIFS storage services (home folder, home archive, shared Filestore) “Shadow Copy” can be used to recover previous versions of files (up to a maximum of 10 days old).

 Although we make backups of these services, these are only for Disaster Recovery; they are not available for the restoration of individual files or folders.
 Requests to the IT Service for data restore outside the Shadow Copy window (10 days) cannot be granted.
 System backups are retained for three months, after which they are deleted.

 Additional support is available via the IT Service Desk on 0191 208 5999 or https://nuservice.ncl.ac.uk

 All incidents relating to both aspects of this service will be handled according to the Incident Management and Major Incident Management processes.

 - All members of the University are automatically provided with 20 GB of space for Documents and everyday usage.

 Research projects will be provided with up to 5TB of storage upon request.
 Storage quotas can be increased at an additional cost of £43.20.